ConesaLab/acorde/README.md

 devtools::install_github("ConesaLab/acorde")
 ```

+To access vignettes, you will need to force building with
+`devtools::install_github(build_vignettes = TRUE)`.
+Please note that this will
+also install all suggested packages required for vignette build and might
+increase install time.

 **WARNING**: note that *acorde* is currently under development.
 If you encounter a
 problem, please [open an issue](https://github.com/ConesaLab/acorde/issues)
 via GitHub or contact angeles.arzalluz@gmail.com.